abhiramnaik33/Adapative-assesment-system/README.md

-# AI-Integrated Adaptive Assessment System
+# Generative AI for Assessments in Learning Environments
 A Generative AI–Powered Framework for Outcome-Aligned Question Creation in Computing Education

 ## Overview